microsoft/AzureTRE/docs/deployment-quickstart.md

 /workspaces/tre> az login
 ```

+!!! note
-> note: in case you have several subscriptions and would like to change your default subscription use ```az account set --subscription desired_subscription_id```
+    In case you have several subscriptions and would like to change your default subscription use ```az account set --subscription desired_subscription_id```

 ```bash
 /workspaces/tre> ./scripts/aad-app-reg.sh -n aztreqs -r https://aztreqs.westeurope.cloudapp.azure.com/oidc-redirect
 ```

+!!! note
-> Note: `aztreqs` is a placeholder for the unique name you have to choose for your Azure TRE instance.
+    `aztreqs` is a placeholder for the unique name you have to choose for your Azure TRE instance.
 Likewise `westeurope` is a placeholder for the location where the resources will be deployed, this should match the value you set on the location variable in the previous step.

 With the output from the `add-app-reg.sh` script, you can now provide the required values for the following variables in the `/templates/core/.env` configuration file: